roznet/roznet/README.md

 ## Welcome to my GitHub

-This is github page contains my open source personal projects.
-You can follow these development on https://ro-z.net
+This github page contains my open source personal projects.
+You can follow their development on https://ro-z.net

 ### Fitness data deep dive